The Challenge of Atrial Fibrillation in Ireland Essay Sample

 Diagnosis of Arrhythmia

-AFib or Atrial Fibrillation can be sometimes be easily diagnosed or not even detected in some cases.
+AFib or Atrial Fibrillation can sometimes be easily diagnosed or not even detected in some cases.

 The diagnosis is done through relevant clinical history of the patient, symptoms, family history, and any pre-treatment for other underlying conditions along with the complete physical examination and early detection of an irregular pulse.

-The two-dimensional transthoracic echocardiogram is used for the purpose of detecting any underlying health conditions and functioning of the heart.
+The two-dimensional transthoracic echocardiogram is used to detect any underlying health conditions and functioning of the heart.

 Treatment provided to the Arrhythmia patients

-- The primary healthcare units and hospital setting can provide proper medical procedures and pharmaceutical agents to control the heart condition along with a lifestyle change.
+- The primary healthcare units and hospital settings can provide proper medical procedures and pharmaceutical agents to control the heart condition along with a lifestyle change.

 - Controlling the heart rate rhythm through the effective medication of amiodarone and sotalol for facilitating the pumping of blood throughout the body.
 It can also be controlled by cardioversion, maze surgery or catheter ablation.

-- Using anticoagulants for the prevention of blood clots formation to reduce the risk of stroke by almost 70% in an adult with Atrial Fibrillation.
+- Using anticoagulants for the prevention of blood clots formation reduces the risk of stroke by almost 70% in an adult with Atrial Fibrillation.

 - Treating first the underlying diseases promoting to the risk of Arrhythmia and stroke.